SERG-Delft/delftswa/2020/guidelines_for_componentization.md

 ## Where to I deliver the system components?
 Write a yaml file using the project name as a filename, and put it in your GitLab through a pull request.
+Going back to the youtube-dl example, that would look like `youtube-dl.yaml`.